silvdoche/NexusR/index.md

         newimg19.save("D:/lolreplays/buffer/thumbnail.png")
 ```
 #### Samples
- Here some generated thumbnail pictures , the possibilities are almost endless , there are 150 champions , over 80 pro players and about 10 skins of each champion.
+ Here are some generated thumbnail pictures , the possibilities are almost endless , there are 150 champions , over 80 pro players and about 10 skins of each champion.

 ![thumbnail one](https://i.imgur.com/XaNQCME.png)
 ![thumbnail two](https://i.imgur.com/p3CthQm.png)